wuxc/pywin32doc/md/PyIMsgServiceAdmin.md

 ## PyIMsgServiceAdmin Object

-An COM interface to MAPI's IMsgServiceAdmin interface.
+An COM interface to MAPI's IMsgServiceAdmin interface\.
 Derived from[PyIUnknown](#pyiunknown)

 #### Methods